PiRXlv/100-days-of-code/log.md

   NSpec is worth checking out.
   Unit tests are as much about verification as they are about communication (exercise in good communication)

+### Day 10: January13, 2019
+**Todays progress**: Finished BDD book, switched to The Art of Unit Testing by Roy Osherove

+**Thoughts:**
+  I used to do a lot of coding on paper (no computer access) when I was kid.
+That might have contributed to the habit of mentally walking through code and executing it

+### Day 11, January 21, 2019
+**Todays progress**: Reading The Art of Unit Testing by Roy Osherove, chapter 3

+**Thoughts:**
+  I have to remember term "seam".
+Fake as generic term for everything faked

 **Link to work:** none